Standard Errors for Calibrated Parameters: Empirical applications

-\paragraph{Model.} We employ the one-asset heterogeneous agent New Keynesian model described in \citet[Appendix B.2]{Auclert2020}; we refer to that paper for details.\footnote{The only difference from their paper is that our monetary policy rule depends only on inflation and not output, as in the excellent GitHub repository produced by \citet{Auclert2020}, which we rely on: \url{https://github.com/shade-econ/sequence-jacobian}} Following \citet{McKay2016}, the model features a continuum of heterogeneous households facing uninsurable idiosyncratic earnings risk.
-The households choose their work hours and amount of savings in a nominal Treasury bond.\footnote{It would be feasible to estimate the two-asset model in \citet[Appendix B.3]{Auclert2020}, which is in the spirit of \citet{Kaplan2018}, but we stick to the simpler one-asset model for clarity.} Monopolistically competitive firms set prices subject to a quadratic adjustment cost, yielding a New Keynesian Phillips curve.
+\paragraph{Model.} We employ the one-asset heterogeneous agent New Keynesian model described in \citet[Appendix B.2]{Auclert2020}.
+Following \citet{McKay2016}, the model features a continuum of heterogeneous households facing uninsurable idiosyncratic earnings risk.
+The households choose their work hours and amount of savings in a nominal Treasury bond.
+Monopolistically competitive firms set prices subject to a quadratic adjustment cost, yielding a New Keynesian Phillips curve.
 Households receive lump sum distributions of government interest revenue and firm profits.
-The central bank sets the nominal interest rate according to a Taylor rule that depends on inflation.
+The central bank sets the nominal interest rate according to a Taylor rule that depends on inflation. \alert{A detailed description of the model is provided in the Online Supplement.}

+\alert{Our model differs from that of \citet{Auclert2020} in only three respects.
+First, we set the Taylor rule coefficient on output equal to zero, as this coefficient is estimated to be numerically small by \citet[Table F.III]{Auclert2020}.
+Second, rather than assuming constant total factor productivity (TFP), we allow for an exogenous AR(2) disturbance to the log growth rate of TFP.
+Third, in order to allow for more flexible dynamics, we generalize the AR(1) process for the monetary disturbance (the residual in the Taylor rule) assumed by \citeauthor{Auclert2020} to an AR(2) process. \citeauthor{Auclert2020} additionally allow for shocks to government spending and markups; our estimation strategy is robust to the presence of such additional shocks, as noted above, though we do not explicitly estimate the effects of these shocks.}

 The model is solved through a first-order linearization, using the numerical procedures developed by \citet{Auclert2020}.
-We study responses to (i) a productivity shock to the exogenous AR(2) process for the log growth rate of firms' total factor productivity (TFP), and (ii) a monetary shock to an exogenous AR(2) process that enters as an additive disturbance in the Taylor rule.
+That is, the moment function $h(\cdot)$ is computed numerically, and its derivatives are approximated via finite differences; no Monte Carlo simulation is involved.